-The host department is responsible for ensuring volunteers and observers have been connected to the appropriate office for processing.
-All Volunteers/Observers must complete the Volunteer/Observer Immunization Documentation Form required by Jefferson.
+The host department is responsible for ensuring volunteers, observers and visiting medical students have been connected to the appropriate office for processing.
+All volunteers, observers and visiting students must complete an Immunization Documentation Form required by Jefferson.
 This form details the requirements that must be completed in advance of arrival and placement.

 It can take four to six weeks to complete all of the immunization requirements.
 UHS does not provide immunizations to Volunteers/Observers.
 If upon review of the immunization documentation form, it is determined that the requirements have not been met, the Volunteer/Observer will be directed back to the processing department.
 They will also be referred to a facility that will provide the service for a fee.
 The Volunteer/Observer is responsible for the cost of receiving these services.

 UHS performs the annual tuberculosis screening and provides the influenza vaccination as a complimentary service to active Volunteers.
 Volunteers and Observers must present a valid Jefferson ID badge to receive these services.
 Please check out the Tuberculosis Screening/PPD and Influenza Vaccination Program sections for additional details about these services.

 International visitors and observers coming to Jefferson are currently included in the volunteer category and must follow the same process in order to begin any assignment, visit or observership with a department.
 All international visitors must undergo a health screening in University Health Services prior to the start of any volunteer activity.

 The Volunteer/International Visitor Immunization Form must be complete prior to arrival for review at University Health Services.
 Requirements include documentation of immunity to measles, mumps, rubella, varicella, Hepatitis-B vaccine, Hepatitis-B surface antibody and pertussis vaccine along with recent tuberculosis screening.
 Hepatitis-B vaccine and Hepatitis-B surface antibody are also required for those in patient care areas.